saeid-aminjafari/ForensicInSAR/README.md

 ## 4. Implementation Options

-You propose three implementation ideas, all building on the literature reviewed above.
+We propose three implementation ideas, all building on the literature reviewed above.

 ---